-Lufthansa documents its striving for responsible business practices with numerous memberships in environmental and sustainability-related organizations.
-Furthermore, in the context of different initiatives the aviation company seeks active exchanges with other economic organizations and social groups.
+The Lufthansa Group documents its striving for responsible business practices with numerous memberships in environmental and sustainability-related organizations.
 The goal is to participate in shaping the future of sustainable business practices and social responsibility, and to further develop the company’s own activities.

 Federal Association of German Aviation and Space Industry